martinsumner/riak_kv/docs/InstallAndStartGuide.md

 #### Property - General read/write parameters

 There are a number of configurable read/write parameters - `r`, `w`, `dw`, `rw`, `basic_quorum`, `sloppy_quorum`.
-It is strongly recommended to stick to default quorum settings.
+In general, read and write parameters default to quorum, and maintaining this default is preferred.
 Any attempt to re-configure to improve speed of response to clients, will increase the risk of overloading vnode mailboxes and causing unnecessary failures.

+There may be rare circumstances where a cluster is repeatedly suffering `vnode mailbox overload` error responses, because individual vnodes are developing backlog queues larger than their peers in the preflist.
+Setting `r` and `w` values to the configured `n_val` can be used as a workaround to temporarily alleviate these scenarios, by slowing the application down to the pace of the slowest vnode.
+However, in the long term, the root cause of these deltas between vnode busyness should be addressed.